-In this program, students will learn the fundamentals of the recruiting practices, with emphasis in human relations and organizational behavior, in order to help any employer attain the most qualified employees and perform activities in the area of recruiting including interviewing and place workers.
-This certificate will allow the student to transfer credits to the Human Resources Assistant certificate and the Associate of Applied Science degree in Human Resources Specialist programs.
+In this program, students will learn the fundamentals of the employment and recruiting practices with emphasis in software applications, human resource information systems and human resources management in order to help employer's attract and retain the most qualified job candidates and employees by performing effective staffing practices and workforce planning activities.
+Students establish a recruitment plan, which adds value to the practice of supporting HR staffing units, staffing agencies or employers, in an entry-level capacity or to add value to an existing administrative or HR role.
+This certificate will allow the student to transfer credits to the Human Resources Assistant certificate and the Human Resources Specialist Associate of Applied Science degree.